 Bayesian evaluation of informative hypotheses

-The hypotheses must be evaluated in each study separately.
+Before aggregating the results, our hypotheses must be evaluated in each study separately, which can be done using Bayes factors.
 Within the Bayesian framework, the models used to analyze the data are combined with a prior distribution on the parameters of the model, resulting in the posterior distribution of the parameters given the data and the hypotheses.
 The aforementioned statistical models used to analyze the data from the experiments fall under the generalized linear model (GLM) family.
 GLMs use some link function g⋅ to transform the linear predictor η=Xβ (X denotes the matrix containing the predictor variables, while β denotes the vector with regression coefficients) into the predicted value on the outcome variable Y for all observations.
 The likelihood of the parameters given the data under the generalized linear model is formalized as

 Lβ,ϕ|Y,X≡fY|X,β,ϕ=i=1nfYi|Xi,β,ϕ,